 Sydney Brenner, British biologist/geneticist and winner of the 2002 Nobel Prize in Physiology or Medicine, was born in Germiston, South Africa in 1927.
-His parents were Jewish immigrants from Eastern Europe; his father from Lithuania, and his mother from Latvia.
-Sydney's father was a cobbler (a vocation he would have throughout his entire life) and like many struggling families, the Brenner's lived in two rooms in the back of the shoe repair shop.
+His parents were Jewish immigrants from Eastern Europe, his father from Lithuania and his mother from Latvia.
+Sydney's father was a cobbler, a vocation he would have throughout his entire life, and like many struggling families, the Brenner's lived on the premises of their business, occupying two rooms in the back of the shoe repair shop.

 With the aid of a small stipend from the Town Council from Germiston, Brenner was able to attend the University of the Witwatersrand in Johannesburg.
-For two years he studied the basic science courses in preparation for Medical School.
+For two years he studied the basic science courses in preparation for medical school.
 Realizing that he was too young to qualify for the practice of medicine, Sydney took additional courses in the Anatomy Department.
-During this period, when he was able to observe advanced researchers like Alfred Oettle, Joel Mandelstam and Harold Daitz, his interests in laboratory research flourished.
+During this period, he was able to observe advanced researchers like Alfred Oettle, Joel Mandelstam and Harold Daitz, and his interest in laboratory research flourished.

 In December of 1952 Brenner married in London.
-His wife, May, was able to move with him to Oxford where she pursued a Ph.D. in Psychology in London.
+His wife, May, was able to move with him to Oxford where she pursued a Ph.D. in Psychology.

-In April 1953 Jack Dunitz informed Brenner of the developments with the structure of DNA at the Cavendish Laboratory at Cambridge.
-It was that same month that Brenner, along with Dunitz and others, traveled to Cambridge to see the model first hand.
+In April 1953, Jack Dunitz informed Brenner of the developments with the structure of DNA at the Cavendish Laboratory at Cambridge.
+Later that same month, Brenner, along with Dunitz and others, traveled to Cambridge to see the model first hand.
 It was there that Brenner met both Francis Crick and James D. Watson and first saw the famous double helix.

-Brenner made visits to several laboratories while in the United States, including extended visits to Cal Tech and the Kerckhoff Biological Laboratory, and several weeks in the Virus Laboratory at the University of California.
-In California he carried out research in the growth of bacteriophages in bacterial cells from which the cell walls had been removed.
+Brenner made visits to several laboratories while in the United States, including extended visits to Cal Tech and the Kerckhoff Biological Laboratory, and he spent several weeks in the Virus Laboratory at the University of California.
+In California, he carried out research in the growth of bacteriophages in bacterial cells from which the cell walls had been removed.

 In 1977, Brenner was appointed the Director of the MRC Laboratory following the retirement of Max Perutz.
-Much of Brenner's tenure was spent with the typical administrative responsibilities so when the term of his appointment ended he left the MRC Laboratory to pursue research projects at a newly established research unit given to him by the MRC, and at other institutions.
-In addition, he began championing the establishment of genome projects and, in fact, the C. elegans was the first organism to have its genome completely sequenced.
+Much of Brenner's tenure was spent with the typical administrative responsibilities so when the term of his appointment ended he left the MRC Laboratory to pursue research projects at a newly established research unit given to him by the MRC, as well as opportunities at other institutions.
+In addition, he began championing the establishment of genome projects, such as the C. elegans, which was the first organism to have its genome completely sequenced.